1technophile/OpenMQTTGateway/docs/upload/advanced-configuration.md

 -----END CERTIFICATE-----
 ")EOF";
 ```

-If you have no ntp server in your local network (included in the router) or not using dhcp, you should uncomment `//#    define NTP_SERVER "pool.ntp.org"` to use a ntp server for time synchronization.
-This is related to the `W: failed, ssl error code=54` error message, which indicate that the time of the esp is not correct.

 You can know compile and upload to your board and the gateway should connect with TLS to your broker.